What happens when our gravel runs out?

 The County could buy gravel from commercial sources along the Front Range.

-Once gravel is extracted, the County would reclaim and restore the sites according to Federal, State, and County regulations.
+After gravel is extracted, the County would reclaim and restore the site according to federal, state, and county regulations.

 Finding and securing a suitable location presents challenges such as land availability, property costs, and accessibility to roadways to be maintained.
-However, this option could be favorable if an appropriate site is identified.
+However, this option could be a possible solution if an appropriate site is identified.

 The County could lease public land for new gravel quarries.

-Once gravel is extracted, the County would reclaim and restore the sites according to Federal, State, and County regulations.
+After gravel is extracted, the County would reclaim and restore the sites according to federal, state, and county regulations.

 This could be a flexible, cost-effective, and sustainable option for future aggregate needs.